-You need to apply all your knowledge in real chess game.
+You need to apply all your knowledge in a real chess game.
 So go ahead and play as many games as you can.
-Then try to apply all the various strategy you already know and will know on the way.
+Then try to apply all the various strategies you already know and will know on the way.

 I think that’s the ultimate way to improve your chess.
 Regarding how to avoid stalemate, just apply all the tips discussed so far on your games.
 You will definitely see some improvement.